Stephen the Posthumous: Early years

 The elderly Andrew II, who had been widowed recently for the second time, married the 23-year-old Beatrice d'Este in Székesfehérvár on 14 May 1234, even though his sons – Béla and Coloman – were sharply opposed to his third marriage.
 She was pregnant, when Andrew II died on 21 September 1235.
 The king's eldest son Béla IV ascended the Hungarian throne shortly thereafter.
 Béla and Coloman accused her of having, in King Andrew's life, an adulterous liaison with their father's influential lord Denis, son of Ampud.
 Béla IV dismissed and punished many of his father's closest advisors, including Denis, who was blinded and imprisoned; he died in captivity.
 Béla also ordered Beatrice's imprisonment, but she managed to escape to the Holy Roman Empire, where she gave birth to a posthumous son in the town of Wehrda, Duchy of Thuringia (present-day a borough of Marburg) in early 1236.
 Béla and Coloman considered her child to be a bastard, who was born out of the queen's extramarital affair with comes Denis.
 Later chronicles, for instance the Illuminated Chronicle, which sought to prove the lawful origin of Andrew III, were ignoring these details and emphasized that Beatrice wanted to return home voluntarily.

 Stephen was named after Saint Stephen, the first King of Hungary, by which Queen Beatrice sought to emphasize the legitimate origin of her son.
 The exiled queen with her infant began her journey to Ferrara six months later.
 She was planning to live in the court of his uncle, but Marquis Azzo VII denied her request and refused to return her former estates.
 She spent the following years wandering in Italy, but did not receive significant financial support to promote her son's cause.
 Finally, Pope Innocent IV granted her revenues of 35 monasteries in Italy, in order to stabilize her financial condition.
 Beatrice sent her 7-year-old son Stephen to the court of Azzo VII at Ferrara in 1243, where he spent his childhood and received knightly education.
-He was also betrothed to Isabella, son of Pietro II Traversari.
+He was also betrothed to Isabella, daughter of Pietro II Traversari.
 Beatrice never gave up her son's claims to receive ducal revenues from Hungary.
 She tried to persuade the Republic of Venice to support Stephen during the war with Hungary, but the Serenissima promised King Béla IV that it would not support Beatrice and her son in their peace of 30 June 1244, which ended the Dalmatian campaign.
 Beatrice died in the Gemola monastery in the first half of 1245.